sunjerry019/nanosquared/README.md

 ## Measuring Beam-Width Data
 ## Fitting the Data

+# Logging
+All logging is provided by the `LoggerMixIn` class under `common/helpers.py`.
+All component classes inherit `LoggerMixIn`, which provides the method `self.log()`.
+This allows easy control of the log level and the way logging is handled in the entire project.

 # Code Linting in VS Code

 Refer to https://stackoverflow.com/a/54488818 for taming PyLint.
 In particular, you can do: